AidanTrent/music_sum/README.md

 # music_sum
-Creates a CSV file containing metadata of all music files in a given directory
+Creates a CSV file and graphs considering metadata of all music files in a given directory.